toebeann/BepInEx.SupermarketSimulator/README.md

 This pack is preconfigured and ready to use for Supermarket Simulator modding.\
 In particular, this pack comes with

--   [BepInEx.MelonLoader.Loader](https://github.com/BepInEx/BepInEx.MelonLoader.Loader), a BepInEx loader for MelonLoader mods and plugins,
+-   [BepInEx.MelonLoader.Loader](https://github.com/BepInEx/BepInEx.MelonLoader.Loader), a BepInEx loader for MelonLoader mods and plugins, and
--   [Tobey.PluginDoctor](https://github.com/toebeann/Tobey.PluginDoctor), a BepInEx plugin & patcher combo which diagnoses and reports advice on how to handle common problems with BepInEx 5 plugins, and
 -   [Tobey.FileTree](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues.

 ## Compatibility with MelonLoader